HeetPatel07/Software-Engineering-/README.md

 	Estimate time : 2 Days.

 ### 4. Ratings and Comments
-As customer who has purchased the book, would like to rate and leave a comment on that book.
+A customer who has purchased the book, would like to rate and leave a comment on that book.

 	Priority : Medium
 	Estimate : 1 Day